Step 2. Choose Files to Restore

 - In the Select Tapes window, navigate to the required media pool and select the tapes you want to restore.

 When writing backup files to tapes, there can be situations when a file does not fit on a tape.
 Then it is divided into parts and written to several tapes, which are then considered dependent.
 Veeam Backup & Replication tracks this.
 When you are restoring data from a tape that contains only one part of the backup file, Veeam Backup & Replication detects that.
 It also informs you what tapes contain other parts of the file and prompts you to add these tapes to the list for restoring the full content.
-Mind that tapes marked as Restored partially in the Restore Options column will be restored by Veeam Backup & Replication only partially: it will restore only data required for restoring full content of the initially selected tapes in the consistent manner.
+Note that tapes marked as Restored partially in the Restore Options column will be restored by Veeam Backup & Replication only partially: it will restore only data required for restoring full content of the initially selected tapes in the consistent manner.

 To remove tapes from the restore list, select the tapes and click Remove.